Ground-Truthing Satellite Imagery in Crop Production

 December 2018

 The foregoing is provided for informational use only.
-Please contact your Pioneer sales professional for information and suggestions specific to your operation.
-Product performance is variable and depends on many factors such as moisture and heat stress, soil type, management practices and environmental stress as well as disease and pest pressures.
+Contact your Pioneer sales professional for information and suggestions specific to your operation.
+Product performance is variable and subject to any number of environmental, disease, and pest pressures.
 Individual results may vary.
+Pioneer® brand products are provided subject to the terms and conditions of purchase which are part of the labeling and purchase documents.